 Florence One Day Essentials

 If you're in Florence for over 3 days, you can take other quick day trips from Florence.
-Below are our detailed guides on taking Day trips from Florence to Siena, Pisa, Cinque Terre and Rome.
+Below are our detailed guides on taking Day trips from Florence to Siena, Pisa, Cinque Terre, Rome, and more.